 Green Beans vs Haricot Verts – Learning from others is in many ways the best way to learn about cooking.
 Most good cooks have go-to recipes and techniques that you may not utilize but should be using.

 Case in point – we were invited to our friends Ken Finkel & Jane Delzer house for dinner this past Saturday.
 Both are excellent cooks.
 Ken was preparing a Thai shrimp dish that they had eaten on a recent trip to Europe.
 With the shrimp dish was a simple side of green beans.

 Cooking Haricot Verts

 Now I cook green beans all the time.
-I buy a handful or two in the bulk bin (because I’m cheap), trim the ends, cut them in half, steam them and serve with butter/herbs/garlic/lemon, etc. But they sometimes lose some of that bright green color and can be a little over or undercooked.
+I buy a handful or two in the bulk bin (because I’m cheap), trim the ends, cut them in half, steam them and serve them with butter/herbs/garlic/lemon, etc. But they sometimes lose some of that bright green color and can be a little over or undercooked.
 Overcooked becomes a little mushy and undercooked is a little too firm.